inside.ewu.edu

 Notes: may be stacked with PLAN 535.

-“Planning, Politics and Public Policy” studies planning as a profession permeated with political dilemmas in a context marked by social, political and economic disparities.
-The course reviews planning in light of the politics of policy-making and questions the role of urban and regional planning in a democratic governance process.
+Studies planning as a profession permeated with political dilemmas in a context marked by social, political and economic disparities.
+Reviews planning in light of the politics of policy-making and questions the role of urban and regional planning in a democratic governance process.

 PLAN 440.
 LAND USE PLANNING.
 5 Credits.